htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - *condor_install* can now generate a script to set environment variables for the "fish" shell. :ticket:`7505`

+- Added support for simultaneously running multiple CredMons to support jobs that use both Kerberos and OAuth credentials.
+  :ticket:`6734`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking